nbieck/HoldMyNeRF/README.md

 docker run --rm --gpus all -p 7860:7860 --name hold-my-nerf -v hold_my_nerf_vol_model:/app/model -v hold_my_nerf_vol_u2net hold-my-nerf
 ```

-The app can be access through your browser on `localhost:7860`.
+The app can be accessed through your browser on `localhost:7860`.

 ### Using the UI